The Xometry app works best with JavaScript enabled!

 Stainless steel is arguably the most well-known and used alloy (if you look around you, we’ll bet you’ll find something made from it within a few seconds).
 It’s sometimes called “inox” or rustless steel and is made of around 70–80% iron, with at least 10.5% chromium for the protective oxide layer bonus.
 It also has around 1.2% of carbon, as well as trace amounts of other elements like nickel and manganese, which all help to make it stronger, adaptable, more durable, and corrosion-resistant.

 There are many different grades of stainless steel that can be made into everything from industrial machinery and construction equipment to kitchenware.
-Less ductile grades are used for things like knives and other utensils, while more ductile grades are used for saucepans, sinks, grills, and other cookware, like in the image below:
+Less ductile grades are used for things like knives and other utensils, while more ductile grades are used for saucepans, sinks, grills, and other cookware.

 As you can see, stainless steel has that typical metal look, is most often silvery in color, and super shiny.
 It’s not only its good looks that make it a go-to for homewares; it’s also considered a hygienic material because its nonporous surface is easy to keep clean.
 This also makes it good for medical equipment.